getodk/docs/src/validate.rst

   This tool validates XML files against the XForms specification.
   It does not check every detail needed to ensure smooth operation in the ODK ecosystem.
-  For example, Aggregate requires that forms have a unique form ID, which this tool does not check.
+  For example, ODK Central requires that forms have a unique form ID, which this tool does not check.